nicholaswilde/cook-docs/docs/templates.md

 # Templates

+The default template may be overwritten adding `recipe.md.gotmpl` files to the recipe directories.

 There are two important parameters to be aware of when running cook-docs. `--recipe-search-root` specifies the directory under which the tool will recursively search for recipes to render documentation for. `--template-files` specifies the list of gotemplate files that should be used in rendering the resulting markdown file for each chart found.
 By default